Cherry Tree High Comedy Club: Gameplay

 The player takes control of Mairu Hibisu, a third-year student at the fictional Cherry Tree High, described as "a lively young girl who just wants to see people happy".
 At the start of the game, the player is tasked with recruiting at least three more students to Mairu's comedy club by April 30, or else it will be disbanded.
 The gameplay is similar to that of a dating sim, though the focus is on platonic relationships, and there are no romantic options of any kind.
 The majority of the game is based on dialogue between characters, and features little action compared to other adventure games.

 During the game, the player must develop relationships with each of the six potential recruits, and advance Mairu's standing with them to get at least three of them to join her comedy club.
 In order to do so, the player has to talk with the recruits to feel closer to them, with their current relationship level marked from zero to five.
 The player's options for doing so include talking with them on the telephone, making idle chit-chat, or talking with them in person about topics of interests.
 When the recruit's relationship level increases to five, they will agree to join her comedy club.

 The player can level up Mairu's skills through means like watching television, reading magazines, or going to public exhibitions.
 These skills, out of twelve topics that include politics, romance, pets, and sports, can be used to chat with potential recruits in-person, gaining more standing with them based on Mairu's skills and whether the conversation partner likes or dislikes the topic.

 The player can also earn and spend money during the course of the game, being earned by working part-time jobs such as cleaning and jewelry-making, and being spent on things such as skill training and fatigue-reducing items.
 The player starts the game with 3000 Yen, and is not required to keep a certain balance.

 The days are divided into "Morning", "Afternoon", and "Evening", and each task, with some exceptions, will cause time to pass linearly from one section to the next.
-Mairu is confined to certain areas depending on the time of day; at school in the mornings, except for on days off, allowed to roam Cherry Tree Town during the afternoons, and stuck in her dormitory in the evenings.
+Mairu is confined to certain areas depending on the time of day; at school in the mornings, except for on days off, she is allowed to roam Cherry Tree Town during the afternoons, and is stuck in her dormitory in the evenings.
 Certain activities are exclusive to each location - for instance, Mairu can only watch television in the evenings.

 If the player fails to recruit at least three prospective members by April 30, the player fails the game, and is sent back to the title screen after a cutscene.
 The player cannot continue from this point, and must reload a save file or start a new game.